Maryam-Taer/ACIT2515_Project/README.md

-# ACIT2515 Assignment - Group 16 - Author: Maryam Taer
+# BCIT ACIT2515 - Library Management System - Group Project

 This Project is developed and designed to function as a Library Management System (LMS).
 We have focused on two main types of book (i.e. textbooks and e-books) for the purpose of the project.
 Our LMS is a GUI based system.
 On the platform, users are able to